Skarafaz/mercury/README.md

 ## Limitations

 This app is intended to be used as a simple remote so interactive commands and output handling are not supported.

+*This software is released under GPLv2 License, please refer to the attached LICENSE file for details.*